discipl/waardepapieren/documentation/solution-architecture.md

 The solution might need to be compliant with the following laws, architectures and regulations:

-- NORA / GEMMA, and all implications from this though noteworthy:
+- NORA (http://noraonline.nl) / GEMMA (http://gemmaonline.nl), and all implications from this though noteworthy:
 - EIF/EiDAS
 - GDPR
 - EN 301 549 / WCAG 2.0 (accessibility)